glenntu15/Portfolio/readme.md

 ## Findanddelete
 The program findanddelete.py was written to help clean up a directory with a large number of subdirectories for Visual Studio projects (mix of C#, C++, and Python).

 The following file types are deleted *.log, .obj, .tlog, .exe*.
-When the -f command line option is used *.json* files are deleted also.
+When the -f (force) command line option is used *.json* files are deleted also.

 Usage
 > python findtodelete.py *path* -f -h